Locally unital $C^*$-algebras do not admit frames: Locally unital algebras

 The fact that $\A$ is a $C^*$-algebra and that it is not unital is obvious.
-The local unit for $T\in\A$ is given by an orthogonal projection on the subspace $\overline{H_1\oplus H_2}$. \end{proof}
+An example of a local unit for $T\in\A$ is given by an orthogonal projection on the subspace $\overline{H_1+H_2}$. \end{proof}

-\begin{rk} Note that it this example we also can take a construction with arbitrary cardinals: if the cardinality of orthonormal basis in $H$ is $\g$ --- uncountable cardinal, we can for any infinite cardinal $\a<\g$ consider a $C^*$-algebra $B_\a(H)$ of operators such that $\operatorname{Im}(T)=T(H)$ is a space in which the cardinality of orthonormal basis is no greater than $\a$.
-The analogue of the previous theorem is still valid since the cardinality of orthonormal basis of a subspace does not increase if we apply a bounded operator or if we take the closure of the subspace. \end{rk}
+\begin{rk} Note that in this example we also can take a construction with arbitrary cardinals: if the cardinality of an orthonormal basis in $H$ is an uncountable cardinal $\g$, we can for any infinite cardinal $\a<\g$ consider a $C^*$-algebra $B_\a(H)$ of operators such that $\operatorname{ran}(T)=T(H)$ is a space in which the cardinality of an orthonormal basis is no greater than $\a$.
+The analogue of the previous theorem is still valid since the cardinality of an orthonormal basis of a subspace does not increase when applying a bounded operator, taking the closure of the subspace, or taking the closure of the union of at most countable family of such subspaces and since $\overline{\operatorname{ran}(T^*)}=\operatorname{ker}(T)^{\bot}$. \end{rk}

-The following theorem is a $C^*$-algebraic interpretation of the obvious topological fact that if every $\s$-compact subset of locally compact space $K$ is precompact, then there is no $\s$-compact subset which is dense in $K$.
+The following theorem is a $C^*$-algebraic interpretation of the obvious topological fact that if every $\s$-compact subset of a locally compact space $K$ is precompact, then there is no $\s$-compact subset which is dense in $K$.

-\begin{teo} Suppose that $C^*$-algebra $\A$ is not unital, but locally unital.
+\begin{teo} Suppose that a $C^*$-algebra $\A$ is not unital, but locally unital.
 Then $\A$ has no thick element and no strictly positive element (as a consequence, it is not $\s$-unital). \end{teo}

-\begin{proof} Indeed, since algebra is not unital and every element has a local unit, by Corollary \ref{luneth} no element can be thick or strictly positive. \end{proof}
+\begin{proof} Indeed, since the algebra is not unital and every element has a local unit, by Corollary \ref{luneth} no element can be thick or strictly positive. \end{proof}

-\begin{cor} Suppose that $C^*$-algebra $\A$ is not unital, but locally unital.
+\begin{cor} Suppose that a $C^*$-algebra $\A$ is not unital, but locally unital.
 Then as a module over itself $\A$ is not countably generated and has no at most countable frame. \end{cor}

 \begin{proof} Indeed, $C^*$-algebra $\A$ as a module over itself is countably generated iff it is $\s$-unital (\cite[Proposition 2.3]{Asadi2016}).
 Non-existence of countable frame follows from \cite[Theorem 2.4]{Fuf2023Th}. \end{proof}